Shooooooonak/ML-Project/README.md

 # ML-Project

 This project aims to analyse historical economic growth trends using the German Credit Data dataset.
-This assessment aims to help you gain hands-on experience by developing and applying appropriate machine learning models to help resolve ML for good problems by:
+This assessment aims to help gain hands-on experience by developing and applying appropriate machine learning models to help resolve ML for good problems by:

   ● Applying the appropriate machine learning methods for the respective problem statement.